 After enjoying my ultra-low-budget 2DOF Motion Simulator for 3 years I decided to build a budget 6DOF Motion Simulator.
 The jump from a static VR cockpit to a moving motion rig was as much of an immersion leap as from flatscreen to VR, if not more.
-Upgrading from 2DOF to 6DOF will be awesome!
+Upgrading from 2DOF to 6DOF is just as awesome!

 The hexapod geometry with 6 motors allows for 6 degrees of freedom with rotation and translation in any direction.

-I’m also reworking the encoder/button/switch boxes.
-If it works out, it will be the next level of immersion, at least for me.
-The build will be an ultra-low budget, just like my 2DOF.
+I’ve also reworked the encoder/button/switch boxes.
+It’s the next level of immersion, at least for me.
+The build is an ultra-low budget, just like my 2DOF.
 The cheapest available off-the-shelf 6DOF motion platform costs around $8000 with shipping and some necessary options, and that is too much.
-I intend to build one for the cost of around $1000 in parts.
-Let’s hope I’m successful.
-I’m very happy with how the wooden frame held on, so I will build the 6DOF frame from wood as well.
-The top platform will be cut from a thick plywood I have lying around.
+I’ve built one for the cost of under $1000 in parts.
+I’m happy with how the 2DOF wooden frame held on, so I built the 6DOF frame from wood as well.
+The top platform is cut from a thick plywood I had lying around.
+The wood has its downsides, obviously, but it also has its upsides: it’s cheap, easy to work with and its natural flex makes the rig less jarring and clunky, which is a problem with many metal motion rigs, while still precise and fast enough.

 This is the project sketch in the FlightSim yoke configuration.
 I’ll be using my DIY pendular yoke.
 The frame will be painted black, but I’m showing a natural wood colour for illustration purposes, so the wooden parts can be easily seen.